 Int.A.
 Fellowship is advanced graduate medical education beyond a core residency program for physicians who desire to enter more specialized practice.
-Fellowship-trained physicians serve the public by providing subspecialty care, which may also include core medical care, acting as a community resource for expertise in their field, creating and integrating new knowledge into practice, and educating future generations of physicians.
+Fellowship-trained physicians serve the public by providing subspecialty care, which may also include core medical care, acting as a subspecialty care, which may also include core medical care, acting as a community resource for expertise in their field, creating and integrating new knowledge into practice, and educating future generations of physicians.
 Graduate medical education values the strength that a diverse group of physicians brings to medical care.